The-Yak-Collective/yakcollective/README.md

 - `minimal.html`

 	Minimal layout that assumes the page includes all needed elements.
-Currently used on the [Members](https://yakcollective.org/members) page, [Projects](https://yakcollective.org/projects/) index, and [homepage](https://yakcollective.org/).
+Currently used on the [Members](https://yakcollective.org/members) page and [Projects](https://yakcollective.org/projects/) index. _Not_ used on the [homepage](https://yakcollective.org/), as there's a preference not to include the site footer there.

 - `page.html`